mlyxshi/kexec/README.md

 ## Usage
 - Support Debian/Ubuntu.
 For other distros, install `wget` `kexec-tools` manually
 - Use your own sshkey
+- Require script to be run as root

 #### openssh
 ```